anaidu3/pandas-challenge/README.md

 -----------------------------------------------------------------------------------------------------------
 Observable trends from the data:

--Larger schools, defined as the total number of students being more than 2000, have a lower percentage of students passing math and reading.
+* Larger schools, defined as the total number of students being more than 2000, have a lower percentage of students passing math and reading.
--Small schools, defined as <1000 total students and medium schools, defined as between 1000-2000 students, showed similar percentage of students passing math and reading.
+* Small schools, defined as <1000 total students and medium schools, defined as between 1000-2000 students, showed similar percentage of students passing math and reading.

 ### Scores by School Type